Using the NVDA Screen Reader to Test Web Accessibility

 As we’ll discuss in the next section, WCAG isn’t just about accommodating screen reader users — but testing your content with a screen reader may highlight certain accessibility issues.

-Using your preferred web browser, open your website and use the Tab key to scroll through content.
-Pay attention to the voice output and ask questions:
+Using your preferred web browser, open your web page and use the Tab key to scroll through content.
+As you’re doing so, pay attention to the voice output and ask questions such as:

-- Can I navigate through forms and other interactive elements?
+• Can you navigate through forms and other interactive elements easily?

 Why Web Accessibility Testing Isn’t Just for Screen Readers

-To comply with the ADA, the EAA, AODA, and other non-discrimination laws, you’ll need to consider the full spectrum of disabilities.
+To comply with the DA, the EAA, AODA, and other non-discrimination laws, you’ll need to consider the full spectrum of disabilities.
 That includes people with conditions that affect their hearing, mobility, and cognition.

-By testing content against WCAG, you can provide a better experience for every user — regardless of whether they use screen readers or other AT — and enjoy the substantial benefits of digital accessibility.
+By testing content against WCAG, which accommodates a wide of abilities, you can provide a better experience for every user — regardless of whether they use screen readers or other assistive technology — and enjoy the substantial benefits of digital accessibility.

 Creating a Testing Strategy for Website Accessibility